learn-co-curriculum/sql-book-keys-and-relations/README.md

 -
 ```

 We call this convention a foreign key, in that it points to the primary key of another table.
 It is also called a reference, or reference key.
-What this means is that each power will now reference a wizard indicating the relationship between the power and the wizard is one in which a power belongs to a specific wizard.
+What this means is that each power will now reference a wizard, indicating the relationship between the power and the wizard is one in which a power belongs to a specific wizard.

 Let's take a look at a create statement for that powers table: